vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Saturday` ⚡⚡⚡
+Have an amazing `Sunday` ⚡⚡⚡

-Did you know Today on `12th of December`
+Did you know Today on `13th of December`
 ```
-“Kenya gained its independence from Britain.”
-(Year: 1963)
+“American forces captured Saddam Hussein who was hiding in a hole near his hometown of Tikrit.”
+(Year: 2003)
 ```